Tellico Village, Tennessee

 Tellico Village is an unincorporated planned community, and census-designated place on the western shore of Tellico Reservoir in Loudon County, Tennessee, United States, about 30 mi southwest of Knoxville.
-Its population was 5,791 as of the 2010 census.
+Its population was 5,791 as of the 2010 census and 7,311 at the 2020 census.
+Tellico Village is the second largest area by population in Loudon County behind Lenoir City.

 Tellico Village is a planned retirement community.
 Governmental functions are managed by the Tellico Village Property Owners Association.

 Demographics

 History

 The origins of Tellico Village date back to the late 1960s with the plan known as Timberlake, a planned city that would have been located along the shores of the Tellico Reservoir in Loudon, Blount, and Monroe counties, and the communities of Tellico Village, Greenback, and Vonore.
 The city, would have been able to support a population base of roughly 30,000 residents, and provide employment opportunities with commercial and industrial developments.